n0vad3v/website-docs/README.md

 ## How to develop

-After clone this repo, run `yarn` to get all deps:
+After clone this repo, run `yarn` to get all deps:aadaf

 ```sh
 yarn